justjake/quickjs-emscripten/packages/variant-quickjs-browser-release-asyncify-singlefile/README.md

 ## Single-file, or separate .wasm file? singlefile

 The WASM runtime is included directly in the JS file.
-Use if you run into issues with missing .wasm files when building or deploying your app
+Use if you run into issues with missing .wasm files when building or deploying your app.

 ## More details